Xilinx/Embedded-Design-Tutorials/docs/Performance/SPA-UG/docs/A-performance-checklist.md

      how this is done as well as how it might affect the DDR bandwidth of the CPUs and the HP ports.

-- **Use the Zynq-7000 SoC On-Chip Memory:** The OCM is a 256 KB memory block accessible to both CPUs and the programmable logic from the ACP, GP, and HP ports.
+- **Use the Zynq 7000 SoC On-Chip Memory:** The OCM is a 256 KB memory block accessible to both CPUs and the programmable logic from the ACP, GP, and HP ports.
 The OCM provides low-latency access and is an ideal component for use in synchronization or scratch pad